hakerspeak/hakerspeak.com/README.md

 ## Demo

-We set up a [simple page](https://app.papercups.io/demo) that demonstrates how Papercups works.
+We set up a [simple page](https://app.Hakerspeak.io/demo) that demonstrates how Hakerspeak works.

 Try sending us a message to see what the chat experience is like!

 ## Blog

-Check out our [blog](https://papercups.io/blog) for more updates and learnings
+Check out our [blog](https://Hakerspeak.io/blog) for more updates and learnings

 ## Documentation

-Check out our docs at [docs.papercups.io](https://docs.papercups.io/)
+Check out our docs at [docs.Hakerspeak.io](https://docs.Hakerspeak.io/)

 ## Contributing

 We :heart: contributions big or small.
-See [CONTRIBUTING.md](https://github.com/papercups-io/papercups/blob/master/CONTRIBUTING.md) for a guide on how to get started.
+See [CONTRIBUTING.md](https://github.com/Hakerspeak-io/Hakerspeak/blob/master/CONTRIBUTING.md) for a guide on how to get started.

 ## Thanks to all of our contributors!